eheyne/user-management/tutorial.md

 I hope you find this tutorial helps you with your JavaScript product development workflow.

-## Precompiling Underscore Templates
+## Step 1: Precompiling Underscore Templates
 As mentioned in the [Overview](#user-content-overview) the base application uses backbone and one of the dependencies of Backbone is [Underscore](http://underscorejs.org).
-Underscore is a JavaScript library that provides many helpful functions.
-One of which is a function called `template` that will precompile an HTML template into a JavaScript function, which can be used for plugging in dynamic content to the markup.
+Underscore is a JavaScript library that provides many helpful functions, one of which is a function called `template` that will precompile an HTML template into a JavaScript function, which can be used for plugging in dynamic content to the markup.
 This application defines templates inside of a `script` tag.

 ```html
   <script type="text/template" id="edit-user-template">